LiskArchive/lips/proposals/lip-introduce_certificate_generation_mechanism.md

 Certificates are the key object for transferring information about the state of one chain to another chain.
 Every certificate is derived from a finalized block and contains the minimal subset of the block header properties required for interoperability.
 In this section, we explain why each of the certificate properties is required.
-For context, see the [Introduce cross-chain update mechanism LIP][ccu-lip] on how the properties are used in the validation and processing of cross-chain update transactions.
+For context, see [LIP 0053][ccu-lip] on how the properties are used in the validation and processing of cross-chain update transactions.

 * `blockID`: This property uniquely identifies which block a certificate is derived from.
 * `height`: This property is used to check that certificates are submitted sequentially, i.e., in increasing order of height, when included in cross-chain updates.